dotnet/standard/docs/faq.md

 We generally don't include APIs in .NET Standard that don't work everywhere, and instead provide them as libraries that sit above .NET Standard.

-But if you think about it: we can't make *type members* (e.g. methods, properties, etc) additive.
+But if you think about it: we can't make *type members* (for example, methods, properties, etc.) additive.
 The only thing you can make additive are *types*, as two different types can live in separate assemblies but we don't have a mechanism to split a single type across two different assemblies.
 In those cases, we leave the members on the type and let platforms that cannot